 It's important to seek immediate medical attention if you experience these symptoms or have any concerns about your health following a motor vehicle collision.
 You'll want to make sure the doctor examining you knows you were recently in a car accident.
 Traumatic brain injuries are not always immediately apparent.
 Your medical team knows what tests are necessary to rule out or confirm this condition.

 If you suffer a TBI in a collision that someone's negligence or reckless driving behavior caused, you may need specialized care to help you recover.
-The state often holds drivers financially and legally accountable for the damages their negligence has caused to other people.
+It's possible to hold drivers financially and legally accountable for the damages their negligence has caused to other people.

 That's why, in addition to physical therapists, in-home nursing care, friends, family members and licensed counselors, experienced attorneys are also often part of an accident victim's post-collision specialized care team.